Summer Programs

 Registration and Tuition Payment: Registration and payment of courses is completed online.

 Financial Aid: Students who currently receive financial aid for tuition may be eligible for financial aid for Summer School.
-Please check the appropriate box at the end of the summer school registration form if you would like to request financial aid and follow the instructions in red.
+Please follow the instructions in the Parent Portal.

 Books: No textbooks are required for Summer School classes.
 All course materials will be provided by instructors.